phaustin/quantecon-example/book/docs/numba.md

 ### A Gotcha: Global Variables

-Here\'s another thing to be careful about when using Numba.
+Here's another thing to be careful about when using Numba.

 Consider the following example